Phenomenology of

 is enabled in an extremely efficient way: The so called

+loop-expansion converges very rapidly.
 It is important to point

-be treated exactly, Local distortions by static or time dependent
+Local distortions by static or time dependent

-strongly correlating thermal ground state.
+strongly correlating nature of the thermal ground state.

-Using effective-theory methods, we are now convinced
+Using effective-theory methods, we can show

-that although isolated and screened magnetic monopoles and antimonopoles do
+that, although isolated and screened magnetic monopoles and antimonopoles do

-exist in the deconfining plasma their net flux at distances comparable to the magnetic
+exist in the deconfining plasma, their net flux at distances comparable to the magnetic

 screening length is too small to generate an area law for the spatial Wilson